 Quantum Metrology and Nanotechnology Division

-Atomic Frequency Standards Group
+Atomic Frequency Standards

 The Atomic Frequency Standards group at INRiM generates and maintains in Italy the unit of Time in the International System of Units (SI), i. e. the second (s).
-It is based on the hyperfine transitions of the ground state of Caesium 133 atom and it is realized by a cryogenic Cs-fountain atomic clock.
+This is based on the hyperfine transitions of the ground state of the Caesium 133 atom and it is realized by a cryogenic Cs-fountain atomic clock.

 All these tools enable the measurement of time and frequency at always improving precision, and are definitely opening the door to new experiments in fundamental physics, spectroscopy, radioastronomy and geodesy.

 Main page on the INRiM website